graciolli-f/Rubric/rubric/RUBRIC.md

 For each new module:
 1. CREATE .rux file first (using template) if one does not already exist
-2. Check for and resolve all conflicts within .rux files before continuing
+2. Check for and resolve all conflicts within .rux files before continuing (DO NOT create multiple files at once - create ONE .rux file at a time and validate it before moving on to the next .rux file)
 3. PLAN code to fit constraints
 4. WRITE code following the spec
+(DO NOT create all files at once - create one code file at a time and validate it before moving on)
 5. RUN `node rubric/validate.js` → must show "All constraints passed!"
 6. If violations exist → fix code (not .rux files)
 7. Repeat until clean validation